xpipe-io/xpipe-io.github.io/blog/introduction.md

   You can of course login into a remote shell via tool/protocol A and from there manually login into another system via tool/protocol B, but that is cumbersome.
-- There don't really exist proper connection types to nested local machines, such as Docker containers, Windows Subsystem for Linux instances, and virtual machines.
+- There don't really exist proper connection types to nested local machines, such as Docker containers, Windows Subsystem for Linux instances, and virtual machines running on arbitrary hosts.
-  Connections to those are not supported by most tools out of the box, especially if these local machines are not exposed to the public itself.
+  Connections to those local machines are not supported by most tools out of the box, especially if these local machines are not exposed to the public itself.
   Usually you're only able to connect to their parent machine from the outside.
 - Most tools don't support programmatically interacting with the remote machine through remote shells.